BOOK YOUR PLACE on our next FREE TRAINING: Learn all about our Healthy Woman Healthy Runner Method.

 On race day you’ll need to consider what to eat and most crucially the timing of pre-race food and how to manage food and ergogenic aids during a race.
 The final phase of your nutritional plan take place after the finish line.
 We look at what to eat immediately after a race, and for the 6-8 hours afterwards to ensure you are replenishing glycogen stores and promoting muscle protein synthesis.

 This strategy and plan must be practiced and refined in training so please don’t wait until just before your race to try this.
-For Race Day Success, Practice!
+Practice!
 Practice!
 Practice!
 We don’t cover hydration in this episode but please remember this is key to success as well as what you eat.

 An introduction to race day success and busting the myths around pasta parties and some insights into the pros and cons of carbohydrate super compensation as a strategy to optimise muscle glycogen storage.